 How to Get Your Voice Heard in Meetings

-Unfortunately, your co-workers can't read minds.
-So no matter how many great ideas you have in your head, they're useless to you and to your team until you express them.
+Unfortunately, your colleagues can't read minds.
+So no matter how many great ideas you have in your head, they're useless to you, your team, and your organization until you express them.

 How to Get Yourself Heard